 Motion analysis is an artificial intelligence algorithm that associates patterns in high frequency inertial data with the speed of the vehicle.
 After power on it takes some time to match patterns with speed before it will become active.
 Motion analysis only activates when dead reckoning and is most effective when the vehicle is near stationary.
 Motion analysis does not work in all situations and its primary benefit is for ground vehicles.
 It should be enabled in any car application.
-Motion analysis is enabled by default and can be disabled using the 8.1.3.2 Filter Options page in the web UI or Certus Manager.
+Motion analysis is enabled by default and can be disabled using the 8.1.3.2 Filter Options page in the web UI or the 8.2.7.3 Filter Options dialogue in the Certus Manager.